Prathi Gnayiru 9 Manimudhal 10.30 Varai: Plot

-Four carefree college students on holiday, Ramesh, Remo, Murugan and Seetharaman, mistake Kalyani for a call girl and rape her.
-Realising of their mistake, they hurriedly return to Chennai.
+Four carefree college students, Ramesh, Remo, Murugan and Seetharaman, on holiday, mistake Kalyani for a call girl and rape her.
+Realising their mistake, they hurriedly return to Chennai.

 Ramesh is married off to a distant relative by his father.
-Only after the wedding, he discovers that his wife resembles Kalyani.
+Only to discover, after the wedding, that his wife resembles Kalyani.
 This sends a chill down the spines of Ramesh's friends.
 A sequence of events lead to Kalyani taking revenge on the friends.
 Whether they realized their mistake and whether they are taken to task forms the rest of the storyline.
 In the end Kalyani fatally poisons Ramesh with chili smoke.